 So not only does the analogical teleological argument fail to establish any particular conception of god (which in any case isn't best seen as its intention), it doesn't even establish a broad conception of god.
-On the one hand, the Martians example shows that even if we accept the validity of the argument, the conclusion doesn't establish that this nonhuman intelligent designer is godlike.
+On the one hand, the Martians example shows that even if we accept the validity of the argument, the conclusion doesn't establish that this non-human intelligent designer is godlike.
 On the other hand, natural selection shows that the whole analogy on which the argument is based is flawed since the existence of complexity and design does not establish that there was an intelligent designer.
 Natural selection is indeed a kind of designer, but it is not intelligent and does not seem to be in any kind of way godlike.

 But this isn't even the last of the problems that have been famously raised against the analogical teleological argument.
 We will close this section with one last famous problem that was raised by David Hume before Paley ever devised his argument.
 What Hume noticed is that if complexity establishes that something is designed and if the only thing that can explain design is a designer, then an infinite regress looms for the teleological argument.
 What Hume recognized was that an intelligent designer is itself a complex thing and thus would require explanation in terms of some other intelligent designer.
-But then the same point would apply to this new intelligent designer: it is itself a complex thing and thus would require explanation in terms of some further intelligent designer.
-Now you should see the problem: the premises of the argument lead to a paradox of an infinite number of different intelligent designers.6 But presumably there can't be an infinite number of different intelligent designers and in any case this seems to be at odds with what most religious traditions believe.
+But then the same point would apply to this new intelligent designer: it is itself a complex thing and thus would require explanation in terms of some of an infinite number of different intelligent designers.
+But presumably there can't be an infinite number of different intelligent designers and in any case this seems to be at odds with what most religious traditions believe.